Nuclear-Tech-New-Horizons/.github/profile/README.md

 # Nuclear Tech: New Horizons (NT:NH) 🚀

 Welcome to the **NT:NH** GitHub org, home of our hardcore modpack!
-Inspired by *GTNH*, NT:NH blends advanced tech, epic quests, and **HBM-ized crafting** (with *HBM's Nuclear Tech Mod: Space* components in nearly all recipes) for an unforgettable adventure. 🎮
+Inspired by *GTNH*, NT:NH delivers advanced tech, epic quests, and **HBM-ized crafting** (with *HBM's Nuclear Tech Mod: Space* components in nearly all recipes) for an epic adventure. 🎮

 ## About NT:NH 🌌
-NT:NH is built for mod lovers craving challenge.
-From newbies to pros, our tough recipes and deep gameplay will hook you as you craft empires and explore new frontiers.
+NT:NH is crafted for mod fans craving a challenge.
+From newbies to pros, our tough recipes and deep gameplay will hook you as you build empires and explore new frontiers.

 ### Key Features 🔧
 - **HBM-ized Crafting**: Mod recipes use *HBM* components for a unique challenge.